don/NDEF/README.md

 ## Warning

 This software is in active development.
 It works for the happy path.
-Error handling is bad.
+Error handling could use improvement.
 It runs out of memory, especially on the Uno board.
 Use small messages with the Uno.
 The Due board can write larger messages.